Federal Funding, ESSER, and ESSA Evidence

 Remember that obligating funds does not necessarily mean that the funds must be paid by that time.

 How Do I Sustain This After ESSER Expires?

 This is a critical question!
 With Speak Agent, you have many options:

 First, now is a good time to use ESSER funds make upfront investments such as Curriculum Mapping and Alignment or Custom Content Development.
-These are non-recurring costs, so if you implement these services now with ESSER money, you will not need to bear these expenses down the road until you adopt a new curriculum.
+These are non-recurring costs, so if you implement these services now with ESSER grants, you will not need to bear these expenses down the road until you adopt a new curriculum.

-Second, federal title programs continue to grow and will be available for those programs that you find make the most impact:
+Third, federal title programs continue to grow and will be available for those programs that you find make the most impact: